 PHYS 100 is an introduction to fundamental concepts such as force, energy, velocity, acceleration and their application in real-world examples.
 We will also discuss heat, work, and electricity.
 Students will learn how to use a systematic problem-solving strategy to approach real-world physics problems and also learn how to use and interpret graphs.
-The course will be delivered online, including the laboratory portion of the course that will focus on the analysis, interpretation and presentation of experimental data.
+The course will be delivered online.
 Most assessments will be online, but the final exam will take place on campus during the regular exam period.

 The main goal of PHYS 100 is to present physics as a subject that is interesting and relevant to everyday life.
 We want our students to appreciate that physics happens in the real world, not only in the lab, that physics explains interesting phenomena, and that it can help to make good decisions.
 The course is taught in the contexts of forces and motion, energy, transportation and the environment.
-The emphasis in the laboratory portion is on understanding and using experimental data.
-Students will learn that scientific facts are established by experiments and that the quality of an experiment is characterized by experimental uncertainty.
 After taking this course, students should be able to:

 - Answer a question of personal or global interest with a short calculation or an estimate based on a simple model.